naivary/govm/README.md

 currently a shell-wrapper for vagrant and virtualbox to create automatically:
 - one highly configurable virtual machine
 - run any action you know from vagrant on these machines
-- create a group of virtual machines with multiple config-files reperesent each virtual machine
+- create a group of virtual machines with multiple config-files each representing a virtual machine
 - manage the group with the known commands (destroy/start/halt)
 - export a group or one virtual machine as an .ova file

 # Requirements
 The only requirements are [HashiCorp Vagrant](https://www.vagrantup.com/) and [Oracle VirtualBox](https://www.virtualbox.org/).
 Because we don't want to waste your time there are some pre-written **init-scripts** for [wsl](init/wsl.sh) and [ubuntu](init/linux.sh) which will install all requirement and make some adjustement needed for `govm` to work properply.
+If you decide to run one of the init scripts be sure to reboot your local machine and then start using govm.
+DO NOT USE govm directly after using the init script!
+There may occur an error which is discussed in [this](#init) section.

 ## init: wsl
 The init script wsl.sh will install `Chocolatey`, `Oracle VirtualBox`, `HashiCorp Vagrant`.
-It will also try to create a `Host-Only Ethernt Adapter` with the `IPv4: 192.168.56.1/24`.
+It will also try to create a `Host-Only Ethernt Adapter` with the `IPv4: 192.168.56.1/24` but it may fail because actually a reboot is needed before using VirtualBox.
+Because of this it may occur an error which can be [solved](#init).
 This is only the windows part.
 For HashiCorp Vagrant to run properly using wsl there are some `env-variables` needed.
 1. `export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"`
 2. `export PATH="$PATH:/mnt/c/Program Files/Oracle/VirtualBox"`